kaylatozier/coral_ager/README.md

 # coral_ager :fish: :chart_with_upwards_trend:

-**coral_ager** is a Python toolset that can both simulate coral δ18O and sea surface temperature (SST) datasets or work with imported datasets and then builds an age model using SST tie points and interpolates a δ18O record onto regular time steps
+**coral_ager** is a Python toolset that can both simulate coral δ18O and sea surface temperature (SST) datasets or work with imported datasets and then builds a linear age model using SST tie points matched to δ¹⁸O troughs, interpolating the δ¹⁸O record onto evenly spaced time steps.

 ---